Drblessing/notes/configs/mac/README.md

 - For Default web browser, select "Google Chrome".
 - Unselect "Tiled windows have margins."
 - Unselect "Displays have separate Space."

+In Screen Saver:

+- Select Shuffle Landscape, every 12 hours.

+In Spotlight:

+- Turn off Siri Suggestions, Webiste, Tips, Presentations, Fonts, Movies, and Help Apple Improve Search in Search.

+In Sound:

+- Turn off "Play sound on startup".
+- Turn off "Play user interface sound effects".

+In Lock Screen:

+- For Start Screen Save when inactive, select "For 5 minutes".
+- For Turn display off on battery when inactive, select "For 10 minutes".
+- For Turn display off on power adapter when inactive, select "For 30 minutes".
+- For Require password, select "Immediately".
+- Turn off "Show the Sleep, Restart, and Shut Down button.
+- Turn off "Show user name and photo".
+- Turn off "Show large clock".

+In Internet Accounts:

+- Sign into Google account, only sync Mail, not Calendar, Contacts, and Notes.

+In Apple Pay:

+- Add Debit Card.

+In Widgets:

+- Add Weather to menu bar.
+- Add Clock to widgets.
+- Add Weather to widgeets.
+- Swipe left with two fingers from edge to see widgets.